ShantanuNikam/linux-system-administration-lab/README.md

 ## Roadmap

-- Additional commands required in linux
+- Complete the course to learn all about Linux required for Devops

 ## Skills Demonstrated